FAQs

 Always think about flow rates when choosing a water softener.
 Think about the number of showerheads and baths you have and the chances of using them all at the same time.
 For most folks, it is rare that all appliances and showers will be used all at once, so for the average home of less than 2300 square feet, a flow rate of 8 gallons per minute is more than enough.

-Every once in a while, we run across a customer that has multiple body shower sprays in a shower stall.
+Every once in a while, we run across a customer who has multiple body shower sprays in a shower stall.
 The average jet package has 4 to 5 sprayers, including the shower head.
 You need about 15 GPM to operate properly.
 In this case, you want to size your softener based on an 18 GPM flow rate.
 In this application, the Clack WS1 48,000 grain softener is the best choice.

 We understand that the math associated with flow rates can make your head spin.
 If you’re interested in residential water softeners, our experts can help you determine the proper size for your home.